mikey1384/twinkle-network/README.md

 - have their minds filled with wonder

 There's no fixed long term direction for this website other than the above mission.
 For the past one year since I started this project, all I focused on doing was to listen to my students and my fellow teachers' feedbacks and implementing what they wanted for this website.
-Now, my kids want to connect with people outside this country, and my primary focus at this point is to make that possible.
+Now, my kids want to connect with people outside my their country, South Korea, and my primary focus at this point is to make that possible.